duckdb/duckdb-web/internals/vector.md

 ### Data Flow

 DuckDB uses a vectorized query execution model.
 This means that our operators are optimized to work on Vectors of a fixed size.
-This fized size is commonly referred to in the code as `STANDARD_VECTOR_SIZE`.
+This fixed size is commonly referred to in the code as `STANDARD_VECTOR_SIZE`.
 The default STANDARD_VECTOR_SIZE is 2048 tuples.

 ### Internals